Thai Style Grilled Pork Shoulder Steak

 We first met Marcus Jacobs years ago before he opened his first restaurant.
 He was the guy buying stuff that no one else wanted.
 Think pig tails, feet, ears and skin.
-He is as big of a supporter now as he was back then, and it’s been amazing to watch Marcus and his partner Caitlin grow their restaurants all these years later.
-Marjie’s Grill and Seafood Sally’s are two of our favorite places to eat in the world, and we’re really excited that Marcus shared this recipe with us.
+Marcus is one of our favorite chefs, and this grilled pork shoulder steak recipe rules!

 INGREDIENTS